oprypin/crsfml/docs/api/network.md

 Binding the socket to a port is necessary for being able to receive data on that port.

-You can use the special value Socket::AnyPort to tell the system to automatically pick an available port, and then call local_port to retrieve the chosen port.
+When providing `SF::Socket::AnyPort` as port, the listener will request an available port from the system.
+The chosen port can be retrieved by calling `local_port()`.

 Since the socket can only be bound to a single port at any given moment, if it is already bound when this